Prostate cancer topics, links and more. Now at 100+ posts!

 • Probability of Survival in AIPC.
 Svatek et al published a nomogram In Jan 2006 to predict the probability of survival in androgen independent prostate cancer.
 [PMID: 16423446].
 It uses the PSA at ADT initiation, PSA doubling time, Nadir PSA on ADT and time from ADT to AIPC diagnosis and gives the 12, 24, 36, 48 and 60 month disease-specific survival probabilities.
 See page 3 of http://www.pcngcincinnati.org/2006/2006_08.pdf

 • Radiation Dosage Calculator The radiation dosage calculator will estimate your lifetime radiation exposure in mSv given the types and numbers of exposures.
+This separate calculator will assess the radiation dosage received when flying between specified cities.
 There is a separate post on radiation risks which has more information on this area.

 Tumor Volume (cc) = 3.476 + 0.302 x PSA